 A key factor to consider on a styled shoot is who pays for what?

-At first this can all seem quite daunting, but you need to see the outlay as part of your marketing budget – so what do you want to allocate to this per year, and how many shoots per year do you want to achieve?
+At first, this can all seem quite daunting, but you need to see the outlay as part of your marketing budget.
+So, what do you want to allocate to this per year, and how many shoots per year do you want to achieve?

-If you’re hosting the shoot as the venue, then you might need to offer accommodation to the team if it’s a long day.
+If you’re hosting the shoot as the venue, you might need to offer accommodation to the team if it’s a long day.

 Crib sheet

-Communicating with your team once they’re on board is key and as venues you will all be used to a schedule or three!
+Communicating with your team once they’re on board is key, and as venues, you will all be used to a schedule or three!
 A crib sheet for a styled shoot will usually include:

 Shoot day!

-Kick off with a meeting, introduce yourself and then allow the team to say hello and let everyone know what they’ll be contributing to the shoot on the day.
+Kick-off with a meeting, introduce yourself and then allow the team to say hello and let everyone know what they’ll be contributing to the shoot on the day.

 Kit bag